AT - Year 15 Section - East Flagstaff Road to ME Hwy 15 - Monson - 57 miles

 Day 2 - West Carry Pond Lean-to to Pierce Pond Lean-to- 10 miles

-Today was mostly flat hiking, but several forded stream crossings - so boots and feet wet.
+It was mostly flat hiking, but several forded stream crossings - so boots and feet wet.
 (Note to self and future hikers: I recommend carrying a pair of water shoes on the side of your pack to use in stream crossings) Since I didn't have water shoes, I took the socks and insoles out of my boots - of course the boots were still soaked, but at least it was something.

+Again, there were many low boggy areas beside the long traverse by East Carry Pond.
+There were a few long, harrowing narrow board walks - thank God for trekking poles as I fear my balance is not what it used to be.
 The weather was dry, and I stopped every two hours for snacks, hydration, and lunch.
 I arrived at the shelter before 3 p.m. and met Tony on the way down.
 He and his dad - '59 Olds' - were section hiking along with a friend, Jordan.
 They were staying in the shelter, so I found a nice site to the right of the shelter near the pond.

 The trio at the shelter were building a campfire, so after getting cleaned up, I went down to visit, fix dinner, and dry my socks off by the fire.
 They were SOBO's, who had started their section hike in Monson, my goal in a few days.
 '59 Olds', like me, was working on completing his final section of the entire trail, but was having problems with one of his knees.
 His son, Tony, was a graduate of the Citadel, serving in the National Guard corps of engineers.
 We had an interesting conversation as we witnessed a beautiful sunset over the pond by the shelter.
-They also warned me about a river crossing a short distance up the trail.
+They warned me about a river crossing a short distance up the trail.
 This would be more challenging than the ones already encountered.

 Day 3 - Pierce Pond Lean-to to Pleasant Pond Lean-to - 9.7 miles

 This was an interesting and eventful day of hiking.
-I would need to arrive at the Kennebec River between 9 and 11 a.m. to take advantage of the free ferry service.
+I would need to arrive at the Kennebec River between 9 and 11 a.m. to take advantage of the free ferry service operating between these hours.
 The weather was nice and sunny for a change.
 It started off with a soaking in Pierce Pond Stream.
 It was probably a good twenty-five or thirty yards across, and at least mid-thigh in depth.
 I decided to take off my socks and insoles and cross in my boots.
 I had been warned to avoid stepping on flat rocks, as they were deceptively slippery.
 I carefully started across facing upstream, and using the trekking poles for balance.
 I tried to avoid deeper sections, but unfortunately lost my balance and fell backwards about ten yards from the opposite shore.
+I quickly uprighted myself and made it across.
+My pack had stayed relatively dry.
+I was grateful for the waterproofing I had done prior to leaving Waynesville.
+My jacket was soaked, and my camera, which was in my pocket wrapped in plastic, had ceased working.
+I put the pack cover on, and wrapped my jacket around the outside of my pack.
+I took the battery and card out of the camera, and put them in a baggy wrapped in a towel hoping they might recover.
+To make a long story short, the camera never recovered.
+I lost the card, hence no pics for this part of the hike. :-( Most of the pics here are ones I found online.

 Day 4 - Pleasant Pond Lean-to to Bald Mt.
 Brook Lean-To- 9 miles